Civil Engineering Case Study

-OR30, a laser scanning and reverse engineering company, based near Wrexham, were selected by main contractor Osborne to provide 3D laser survey and CAD model data for the proiect.
+We were selected by main contractor Osborne to provide 3D laser survey and CAD model data for the project.

-They converted the scan data to CAD models, and taking drawing information from ARUB the bridge engineers, created 30 computer models.
+We converted the scan data to CAD models, and taking drawing information from ARUB the bridge engineers, created 30 computer models.
 These models were used to program robot controlled milling machines to produce the custom plates.
-Using a portable laser arm, ORBD’s scanning team mobilised the laser scanner to be in close proximity to all flanges requiring dimensional characterisation.
+Using a portable laser arm, our scanning team mobilised the laser scanner to be in close proximity to all flanges requiring dimensional characterisation.

-Using OR30’s web portal in this manner, meant decisions could be made in hours not days.
-It also meant specialist teams where not required to be on-site, thereby alleviating the limited on-site resources available to essential personnel only.
+Using our web portal in this manner meant decisions could be made in hours, not days.
+It also meant specialist teams were not required to be on-site, thereby alleviating the limited on-site resources available to essential personnel only.

 “The CNC machine shops were working 24 hours a day, 7 days a week producing the custom milled plates”

-It was critical that in order to hit the proiect deadline, the flow of good quality data from on-site through to the finalised designs was not interrupted through poor communication.
+It was critical that in order to hit the project deadline, the flow of good quality data from on-site through to the finalised designs was not interrupted through poor communication.

 On average it took 12 hours to produce a set of plates.
-Using 30 models Created from scan data meant dimensional errors were eliminated completely.
-Thereby saving the proiect time and additional cost in any plate re-manulacture that would have occurred using traditional measurement methods.
+Using 30 models created from scan data meant dimensional errors were eliminated completely.
+Thereby saving the project time and additional cost in any plate re-manufacture that would have occurred using traditional measurement methods.